vipulnaik/working-drafts/eaf/levels-of-donation.md

 Lower limit for level 1: retail donor: $0

 Upper limit for level 1: retail donor: $500 to $1,000

+Prototypical donor: Low-income person (typically young, such as a student) donating some money; higher-income person donating 1% of income.

 * **Split between donees?** (no): The [one-charity argument](https://www.jefftk.com/p/why-it-makes-sense-to-pick-one-charity)